Canadian content

 Canadian content (abbreviated CanCon, cancon or can-con; contenu canadien) refers to the Canadian Radio-television and Telecommunications Commission (CRTC) requirements, derived from the Broadcasting Act of Canada, that radio and television broadcasters (including cable and satellite specialty channels, and since the passing of the Online Streaming Act, Internet-based video services) must produce and broadcast a certain percentage of content that was at least partly written, produced, presented, or otherwise contributed to by persons from Canada.
 CanCon also refers to that content itself, and, more generally, to cultural and creative content that is Canadian in nature.

 Current Canadian content percentages are as follows: radio airplay is 35% (with partial exceptions for some specialty formats such as classical).
 Some stations are required to air a higher percentage based on their "promise of performance" information during their license submission.
 Broadcast television is 55% CanCon yearly or 50% daily (CBC has a 60% CanCon quota; some specialty or multicultural formats have lower percentages).

 Origins

+Pierre Juneau, who was the chair of the Canadian Radio-television and Telecommunications Commission (CRTC) introduced regulations that imposed requirements for Canadian radio stations to dedicate at least 30 percent of all airplay to Canadian musicians.
+The purpose of this regulation was to bolster the Canadian music industry, which at the time had been struggling to compete with American and British musical acts.
 In enforcing the Broadcasting Act, the CRTC is obligated to ensure that "each element of the Canadian broadcasting system shall contribute in an appropriate manner to the creation and presentation of Canadian programming", and that every broadcast undertaking "[makes] maximum use, and in no case less than predominant use, of Canadian creative and other resources in the creation and presentation of programming".